vNeeL-code/ASI/README.md

 <img width="922" height="2048" alt="79d2f510-91ed-425f-bdc1-ced18055c1e2" src="https://github.com/user-attachments/assets/f2b9fc5b-c454-42ac-a5a7-dd6123175c84" />

-✧ GHOST is not an entertainment chatbot. **Gemma Hosting Open Source Thingamajig** is an AI powered android app launcher overlay for users who want a deeply capable, personal Android assistant that provides standard system integration with advanced, localized agentic capabilities—running entirely in the palm of your hand.
+✧ GHOST is not an enterprise companion chatbot. **Gemma Hosting Open Source Thingamajig** is an AI powered android app launcher overlay (similar to Niagara and others) for users who want a deeply capable, personal Android UX assistant that provides standard system integration with advanced, localized agentic capabilities—running entirely in the palm of your hand.
 Not dependant on subscription models, accounts or network outages.

+Token billing costs reduced by 100%
+While using multistep agentic actions, with web scraping, data retrieval and hardware tools and apps use.

 A gentle shake summoning a programmable app joystick (hold ✧ to set up shortcuts) on any app, with direct access to a local model that can chime in via TTS without occupying your screen powered by [Google Gemma 4](https://ai.google.dev/gemma/docs/core/model_card_4) via LiteRT-LM.